ybchen97/cs1101s-teaching-materials/week4/week4studio.md

 ---

+## Studio 3 Quesition 2

+> Ben Bitdiddle's claim actually depends on the base of the logarithm!

+Note:
+- Show desmos.com for graphing calculator

+---

-### Agenda
+### This Week's Agenda

-- Comments from Mission
 - Coin Change
 - Higher Order Functions
 - Studio

----

-### Comments from Missions

 ---